GitMje/gitmje.github.io/_posts/2021-04-27-powershell-streams.md

 `Write-Verbose -Message 'Hello World!' -Verbose | Out-File .\B.txt`

 The redirection operator `4>&1` looks cryptic, but it makes sense when you parse it.
 It means that the Verbose stream (4) is redirected to the Success/Output Stream (1).
+This action is shown graphically in the image above.

 `Write-Verbose -Message 'Hello World!' -Verbose 4>&1 | Out-File .\B.txt`